 Limit caffeine

-During pregnancy, it is recommended to limit caffeine consumption to 300 mg per day, the equivalent of two cups of coffee or six cups of tea.
-Besides tea and coffee, other foods contain caffeine and should be included in the calculation (e.g. caffeinated soft drinks, energy drinks, chocolate milk, chocolate, yerba mate).
-For example, a 45g piece of dark chocolate contains 30mg of caffeine.
-In addition, some herbal teas (eg chamomile) are not recommended during pregnancy.
+During pregnancy, it is recommended to limit caffeine consumption to 300 mg per day, equivalent to two cups of coffee or six cups of tea.
+Besides tea and coffee, other foods contain caffeine and should be included in the calculation (e.g., caffeinated soft drinks, energy drinks, chocolate milk, chocolate, yerba mate).
+For example, a 45 g piece of dark chocolate contains 30 mg of caffeine.
+Additionally, some herbal teas (e.g., chamomile) are not recommended during pregnancy.

 -